darcato/pysmlib/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Pysmlib has been written by Damiano Bortolato <damiano.bortolato@lnl.infn.i>
 and Davide Marcato <davide.marcato@lnl.infn.it> at Legnaro National Laboratories,
 INFN.
-The development started in order to have a simpler alternative to the
+The development started in 2016 in order to have a simpler alternative to
-Epics sequencer to create high level automatization for the RF control system
+the Epics sequencer to create high level automatization for the RF control
-of the ALPI accelerator.
-After that it has been separated in a standalone library
-to be used for the whole SPES project.
+system of the ALPI accelerator.
+After that it has been separated in a standalone library to be used for the whole SPES project.